26-04-2021

 5. Supertinseli Gold & Orange

-+ Perch imitation (Jari uses a Spuddler, but another good option is a Perch Muddler)
++ Perch imitation (Jari uses a Spuddler)